 - Use srcset for responsive images

-CI/CD or Continuous Integration and Continuous Delivery are considered idle practices to develop applications where a frequent change in code happens.
+Answer – CI/CD or Continuous Integration and Continuous Delivery are considered idle practices to develop applications where a frequent change in code happens.
 It is predominately used in DevOps and other fast methodologies.
-CI is a deployment practice where developers can integrate their codes in a shared repository several times a day.
+CI is a deployment practice where developers can integrate their codes into a shared repository several times a day.
 CD starts where CI ends; it delivers the application to the selected infrastructure.

-20. Tell us the main difference between Get and Post requests.
+Question 20.
+Tell us the main difference between getting and Post requests.

-Get request is designed to get data from the server, while Post request is designed to send data to the server.
+Answer – Get request is designed to get data from the server, while a Post request is designed to send data to the server.
 Search is an example of getting a request and Login is an example of a Post request.

 - Global Exception Handler